MaksGin/Restauracja/README.md

     <li><a href="#contributing">Contributing</a></li>
     <li><a href="#license">License</a></li>
     <li><a href="#contact">Contact</a></li>
-    <li><a href="#acknowledgments">Acknowledgments</a></li>
+    <li><a href="#conslusions">Conslusions</a></li>
   </ol>
 </details>

 ## About The Project

-The "Restaurant App" is an application that can serve as a representation of restaurants in your city.
+The "Restaurant App" is an application that can serve as a representation of restaurant in polish city.
 Its minimalist design and responsiveness allow for easy and enjoyable user interactions.
 The primary goal of this project was to elevate my programming skills while simultaneously crafting a practical application that showcases my abilities.
 Developed during my spare time, the project embodies my dedication to continuous learning and improvement within the realm of software development.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>